armanfm/ExplorerChem/README.md

 - hashes prove which document version was submitted;
 - independent documents are correlated inside a protected environment;
 - mass balance is calculated by lot and chemical element;
-- each authorized participant receives a private result commitment;
+- each authorized participant receives its own publicly anchored, privately salted result commitment;
 - previous result versions remain available instead of being overwritten.

 ---